ycmjason/seedalpha-coding-challenge/README.md

 - `npm install` is done in development mode

 ```
-#install dependencies of both backend and frontend
+# install dependencies of both backend and frontend
 > npm install

-// then, transpile and bundle the scripts
+# then, transpile and bundle the scripts
 > npm run build:frontend
 ```